 Yes, even if you are not a modular user, there are interesting things to get out of CV Tools!

 - The Rotating Rhythm Generator outputs MIDI, and works great with Drum Racks in Live.

 - CV Clock / CV Clock Out / CV Triggers all work without DC-coupled interfaces, since binary events do not generally require exact voltage values.

 - The CV In device has a “Pitch” mode, which converts an oscillator’s pitch to CV in real-time (without the use of a DC-coupled input).

 - If you have a Eurorack MIDI interface, you can achieve similar results by using Live's External Instrument device.

 Can I use CV Tools without any hardware at all?

-Yes, CV Tools can be used in a number of creative ways that do not require any hardware.
+Yes, CV Tools can be used in many creative ways that do not require hardware.